 Works in Progress

-Book Chapter (in progress): "Teaching As A Form of Student-Led Professional Development" (with Meagan Auer, Noelle Jaipaul, Elise Sammons, and Rissa Reist)
+Forthcoming Book Chapter: "Teaching As A Form of Student-Led Professional Development" (with Meagan Auer, Noelle Jaipaul, Elise Sammons, and Rissa Reist)

-Journal Article (in progress): "Student Perceptions of Political Science Courses" (with Michael Murphy and Samantha Twietmeyer)
+Journal Article: "Student Perceptions of Political Science Courses" (with Michael Murphy and Samantha Twietmeyer)

-Journal Article (in progress): "Teaching Training and Mentorship in Canadian Political Science Programs" (with Meagan Auer, Noelle Jaipaul, Elise Sammons, and Rissa Reist)
+Journal Article: "Teaching Training and Mentorship in Canadian Political Science Programs" (with Meagan Auer, Noelle Jaipaul, Elise Sammons, and Rissa Reist)

 Lastly, I have published in the field of sport sociology, including research that examined the politics of (alternative) sport and subcultures.
 In this work I explored a number of themes related to skateboarding subculture: the concept of subcultural escapism and the political significance of alternative forms of meaning; how film has been significant in the development of skateboarding subculture; and the potential ramifications of skateboarding becoming a 'sport' at the Olympic Games.